MarchandMD/MarchandMD.github.io/2023/_posts/2023-08-26-Git-Rebasing.md

 By switching back to the local `main` branch and running `git pull`, the local copy of `origin/main` is updated/fast-forwarded to be a reflection of the remote repository.

-Next, switching back to the new branch that's been the focus of the most recent local work you've been doing, you're ready to rebase.
+Next, switching back to the new branch brings the recent work into focus

 Running `git rebase main` does the following things:

 - lines up all the commits on the `main` branch
-- looks at all the commits on the `new branch you've been working on`
+- looks at all the commits on the new branch
 - creates new commits to the front of the line of existing commits on `main` branch

 If the new branch you've been working on had 1 commit, the `rebase` command will rewrite one commit to the front of the commit history on `main`.